ahmeddhus/pigeon_demo/README.md

 - [x] Check if code is well documented.

 # TL;DR
-You can see the building process by following the pull requests.
+You can see the building process by following the PRs.